skarlekar/fargate-patterns/README.md

 ## Focus of these Behavioral Patterns
 Behavioral patterns provide solution for the better interaction between objects and how to provide lose coupling and flexibility to extend easily.

 In this section, we will explore three behavioral design patterns viz., the ***Container-on-Demand***, ***Scaling-Container*** and ***Sidecar-Assembly*** patterns that allows Fargate to be used just like Lambdas for heavy on-demand tasks where Lambda is not suitable, or just run containers traditionally but without having to manage infrastructure.
+Additionally, we will explore how to attach sidecar containers to a parent application and provides supporting features for the application.
+The sidecar also shares the same lifecycle as the parent application, being created and retired alongside the parent.

 We will use the ***Container-on-Demand*** pattern to build an on-demand video thumbnail service to generate thumbnail images from video files.
 With this pattern, you can spin the containers on demand and immediately decommission after the task is run.